Expert list Social Media

 Part I: Psychological aspects of the social media

-Well-being, loneliness, and body image
+Well-being, loneliness, and body image: Mental health and social media

 To what extent does social media change our well-being: Does using it make us happier or unhappier?
 What are the possible effects of social media on our social inclusion: Do they strengthen friendship relationships or instead lead to loneliness?
 And how does it relate to our body image: Does the idealized portrayal increase the pressure to follow these beauty ideals, or does social media serve as inspiration and incentive to finally become active?